CorwinClau/weekly_exercise_3/03_exercises.md

 ![](03_exercises_files/figure-html/unnamed-chunk-12-1.png)<!-- -->

+  In terms of displaying rental behavior patterns and comparing them between casual and registered users, this stack position may render it worse in telling stories.
+Density plots for casual users don't build up from level axes, due to the stack position, and this may lead to the situation that people misinterpret the overall density, which is outlined as the reddish color, as the density for renting events by casual users.
+For example, it may be the case that people will naturally interpret the renting behaviors, on Monday, of both types of users as fitting in a bimodal pattern.
+This position visually obscures both the behavior pattern of casual users and the key difference between clients, to some degree.
+  Yet this position makes it easier to have a general concept of proportions.
+This position allows us to better examine the proportion of each type of users' renting frequency to the total frequency.

   13. In this graph, go back to using the regular density plot (without `position = position_stack()`).
 Add a new variable to the dataset called `weekend` which will be "weekend" if the day is Saturday or Sunday and  "weekday" otherwise (HINT: use the `ifelse()` function and the `wday()` function from `lubridate`).
 Then, update the graph from the previous problem by faceting on the new `weekend` variable.